 Do you dread meetings?
 You might be making one of the top 7 meeting mistakes.
 Don’t worry!
-I am going to go through each of the 7 meeting mistakes and give you 7 easy meeting solutions.
+In our video below, I am going to go through each of the 7 meeting mistakes and give you 7 easy meeting solutions:

 Business people have a lot of meetings.
 So many, in fact, that by the time you finish reading this sentence 8,000 meetings will have started in the US.
 For many of us, the idea of attending (or worse, hosting) a meeting is enough to strike fear into our hearts.
 For others, they are just a time-sucking bore.
 In fact, a survey of US workers cited ‘‘too many meetings’ as the biggest waste of their time.

 Meetings done badly can be boring, time consuming, and incredibly unproductive, which isn’t just frustrating for everyone involved, but is extremely costly for a business.

 Unproductive meetings waste more than $37 billion per year in the US alone.

 And there are so many different kinds of meetings!
 From staff meetings to task forces to brainstorming to ceremonial meetings — you need to know how to have a better meeting.

 We have to improve the way we do meetings.
 This means creating a meeting plan of action.